 Composite Character: She has shades of both 616!Mary Jane and 616!Gwen Stacy's personalities.
 Norman Osborn even threw her over a bridge at one point, but unlike 616!Gwen, she was saved because Ultimate Peter had the wherewithal to dive after her when she was thrown and then web her.

 Bagley gives her the tomboyish side-tails with classic red hair and green eyes.
-However, her design looks to similar to Gwen Stacey in except that Gwen Stacey is just a blonde haired and amber eyed Mary Jane.
+However, her design looks to similar to Gwen Stacy in except that Gwen is just a blonde haired and amber eyed Mary Jane.

 Immonen does away with the side-tails and makes her hair more of a brownish red.